mlhartme/stool/README.md

 #### DESCRIPTION

-Stage configuration is the set of its varibales.
+Stage configuration is the set of its variables.
 This command gets or sets stage [variables](#variables).

-When invoked without arguments, all variables are printed.
+When invoked without arguments, all variables are printed, together with the documentation available.
 When invoked with one or more *key*s, the respective variables are printed.
 When invoked with one or more assignments, the respective variables are changed.

-Changing variables adjusts the Kubernetes workload, resulting new pods replacing old ones if necessary.
+Changing variables adjusts the Kubernetes workload, pods will be replaced when as needed to apply the change.

 Note that the `config` command is meant for temporary changes, e.g. to test if a configuration change fixes a problem.
 All config changes get lost with the next `publish` -- unless you repeat the modification in the publish arguments.